-There is a growing demand for Humanist ceremonies throughout Ireland and as a result a growth in demand for celebrants and a growth in interest in becoming a celebrant.
-Being a celebrant is a rewarding, but demanding role.
-Humanist celebrants are very much the public face of Humanism, which underlines the responsibilities of the role.
+There is a growing demand for Humanist ceremonies throughout Ireland and consequently a growth in demand for celebrants.
+Conducting Humanist ceremonies is a rewarding and demanding role.
+Humanist celebrants are very much the public face of and ambassadors for the principles of Humanism,

-Your application should include a cover note outlining your reasons for wanting to become a celebrant and why you feel you would be suitable for the role, together with a copy of your CV and the names and contact details of three referees: two should be HAI members of at least two years standing (excluding serving members of the Board or the Ceremonies Management Committee) and one should be a work/character referee.
+The names and contact details of three referees: two of whom should be HAI members (provide the date they became HAI members) of at least two years standing (excluding serving members of the Board or the Ceremonies Management Committee) and the other a work/character referee are also required.

 At present, we are only accepting applications from people based in Connacht, Ulster (whether Republic of or Northern Ireland) and counties Longford & Louth.
 Applications should be emailed to email@example.com in October 2017.